Lexinfintech slashes U.S. IPO size as China reins in micro-lenders

 In a U.S. securities filing on Wednesday, Lexinfintech said it would sell 12 million American Depositary Shares at a price of between $9 and $11 each.
 The price range suggests an issue size of between $108 million and $132 million.

-It said it could realise up to $151.8 million from the offering upon exercise of overallotment options and $122.3 million after deducting expenses.
+It said it could realize up to $151.8 million from the offering upon exercise of overallotment options and $122.3 million after deducting expenses.
 The filing did not disclose when Lexinfintech will list.

 When asked about the lower IPO size, Lexinfintech said in an email the $500 million figure it cited in November was for the purpose of determining the registration fee and that the number of shares being offered and the price range had not been estimated then.